These Vegan Chocolate Chip Oatmeal Cookies are extra soft, thick, chewy, and studded with gooey chocolate morsels!

-- 1 heaping teaspoon baking soda
+- 1 teaspoon baking soda (baking powder also works)

 Preheat oven to 350 degrees.

-Line a cookie/baking sheet with a silpat, parchment paper or lightly grease with coconut oil.
-Scoop out rounded tablespoons of mixture and place on sheet about 1 1/2 inches apart.
+Scoop dough: Line a cookie/baking sheet with a silpat or parchment paper.
+Scoop out rounded tablespoons of mixture and place on baking sheet about 1 1/2 inches apart.

-Makes approx 24 cookies.
+Makes approx. 24 cookies

 Adjust the sugar amount to suit your taste.
 These would still be great but a little less sweet using 1/2 – 2/3 cup sugar, especially if using the maple syrup.

 Try adding 1 tablespoon molasses for another layer of flavor.

 When measuring flour, never scoop it out of the bag or container with the measuring cup.
 Instead, spoon it into your measuring cup and level it off with the back of a knife.